SmartDataLab/print_server/README.md

 - uvicorn fastfile:app --reload --host 0.0.0.0
 - http://ip:8000/docs is uvicorn interface for your debugging
 - post a file use form like {"file": file : binary} to ip:8000

+## TODO

+- only post the final line